Donkey Kong (1981 video game): Competition

-Emulation
+Re-releases

 The NES version was re-released as an unlockable game in the first Animal Crossing, both through its Nintendo Space World 2000 demo as well as the final game.
 It was also released on the Virtual Console for the Wii in 2006 worldwide with a South Korean release in 2008, the Wii U in 2013, and the Nintendo 3DS in Japan in 2012, North America and Europe in 2013, and in South Korea in 2016.
 The Wii U version is also the last game that was released to celebrate the 30-year anniversary of the Japanese version of the NES, the Famicom.
 The original arcade version of the game appears in the Nintendo 64 game Donkey Kong 64, and it must be beaten to finish the game.
 Nintendo released the NES version on the e-Reader in 2002, and for the Game Boy Advance as part of the Classic NES Series in 2004.
 In 2004, Namco released an arcade cabinet which contains Donkey Kong, Donkey Kong Jr., and Mario Bros.
+The original arcade version was re-released by Hamster Corporation as part of their Arcade Archives series for Nintendo Switch on June 14, 2018, and the NES version was re-released as one of the launch titles for the Nintendo Classics service on September 19.

 Donkey Kong: Original Edition is an update of the NES version that reinstates the cement factory stage and includes some animations absent from the original NES version, and has only ever been released on the Virtual Console.
 It was preinstalled on 25th Anniversary PAL region red Wii systems, which were first released in Europe on October 29, 2010.
 In Japan, a download code for the game for the 3DS Virtual Console was sent to users who purchased New Super Mario Bros.
 2 or Brain Age: Concentration Training from the Nintendo eShop from July 28 to September 2, 2012.
 In North America, a download code for Original Edition for the 3DS Virtual Console was sent to users who purchased one of five select 3DS games on the Nintendo eShop and registered it on Club Nintendo from October 1, 2012, to January 6, 2013.
 In Europe and Australia, it was released for purchase on the Nintendo 3DS eShop in September 2014.
-The original arcade version was re-released by Hamster Corporation as part of their Arcade Archives series for Nintendo Switch on June 14, 2018, and the NES version was re-released as one of the launch titles for the Nintendo Classics service on September 19.